 Skyhawk Football | Jason Simpson - Head Coach

-In eight years, Simpson has led UT Martin to a 52-39 record (.571 winning percentage) and a 40-23 mark against Ohio Valley Conference opponents (.635 winning percentage).
+In nine years, Simpson has led UT Martin to a 58-45 record (.563 winning percentage) and a 45-26 mark against OVC opponents (.634 winning percentage).
 That comes after the program had won 20 OVC games in its first 14 seasons in the league.
-He also has presided over 57 All-OVC players after the program tallied 33 such players in its first 14 seasons in the OVC.
+He also has presided over 61 All-OVC players after the program tallied 33 such players in its first 14 seasons in the OVC.

 Three of the program's seven 8-win seasons have come under Simpson, including all three at the Football Championship Subdivision level.
 He was responsible for the program's first-ever OVC championship team in 2006, as that team ended the season with a national No. 13 ranking after finishing 9-3.